EMBRYOPSIDA Pirani & Prado (crown group)

 SMILACACEAE Ventenat, nom. cons.
 Back to Liliales

-Lianes or vines, climbing by prickles, stems monopodial; flavonols +, stem fructans 0; vessel elements in stem (0), with scalariform perforation plates; stem bundles in a ring; mucilage cells +; cuticle ± with parallel platelets, stomatal type irregular, unoriented; leaves two-ranked, vernation conduplicate or supervolute-involute, with 5-7 main veins, (vein endings free), paired lateral ligules and/or spines or tendrils; plant dioecious; inflorescence umbellate; flowers small, <8 mm across; T (with single trace), median member of outer whorl adaxial, valvate, (± connate); staminate flowers: A 3-12, (± connate - Heterosmilax s. str.), latrorse to introrse, bisporangiate, monothecal; nectariferous trichomes on A; primary parietal layer gives rise to two secondary parietal layers, the outer producing the endothecium and middle layer, the inner producing the tapetum only [dicotyledonous type], (exothecium also with thickenings); pollen inaperturate, ± spherical, ± spinulose, ektexine thin, endexine thick; carpellate flowers: staminodes +; style short/0, branches stigmatiferous, long, stigma dry; ovule 1(-2)/carpel, ± apical, pendulous, (straight), apotropous, outer integument 6-10 cells across, inner integument ca 2 cells across, parietal tissue 3-5 cells across, hypostase +; seeds rounded (subangled), testa disintegrates, ± elastic, tegmen persistent, exo- and endotegmen with cuticle; endosperm with aleurone and fatty oils; embryo minute to small; n = 14-16, chromosomes 1.25-5.4(-9.7) µm long; cotyledon not photosynthetic, primary root well developed, epicotyl elongated, ligule +.
+Lianes or vines (herbs), stems monopodial; flavonols +, stem fructans 0; vessel elements in stem (0), with scalariform perforation plates; stem bundles in a ring [?]; mucilage cells +; cuticle ± with parallel platelets, stomatal type irregular, unoriented; leaves two-ranked, vernation conduplicate or supervolute-involute, with 5-7 main veins, (vein endings free), paired lateral ligules or tendrils, spines +/0; plant dioecious; inflorescence umbellate; flowers small, <8 mm across; T (with single trace), median member of outer whorl adaxial, valvate, (± connate); staminate flowers: A 3-12, (± connate - Heterosmilax s. str.), latrorse to introrse, bisporangiate, monothecal; nectariferous trichomes on A; primary parietal layer gives rise to two secondary parietal layers, the outer producing the endothecium and middle layer, the inner producing the tapetum only [dicotyledonous type], (exothecium also with thickenings); pollen inaperturate, ± spherical, ± spinulose, ektexine thin, endexine thick; carpellate flowers: staminodes +; style short/0, branches stigmatiferous, long, stigma dry; ovule 1(-2)/carpel, ± apical, pendulous, (straight), apotropous, outer integument 6-10 cells across, inner integument ca 2 cells across, parietal tissue 3-5 cells across, hypostase +; seeds rounded (subangled), testa disintegrates, ± elastic, tegmen persistent, exo- and endotegmen with cuticle; endosperm with aleurone and fatty oils; embryo minute to small; n = 14-16, chromosomes 1.25-5.4(-9.7) µm long; cotyledon not photosynthetic, primary root well developed, epicotyl elongated, ligule +.

 1[list]/210.
 Pantropical to temperate (map: from Fl.
 Austral.
 46. 1986; Fl.
 N. Am.
 26: 2002; Australia's Virtual Herbarium xii.2013; Seberg 2007; Qi et al. 2013).
 [Photo - Flower, Fruit.]